-If you have an issue in your life that makes you feel inadequate, such as being unhappy with your body, a relationship issue, or struggles at work, take some time to write about it.
+If you have an issue in your life that makes you feel inadequate, such as being unhappy with your body, a relationship issue, or struggles at work, access self compassion by taking some time to write about it.

 Ensure to check in with the emotions and beliefs that come up when you bring attention to those feelings of inadequacy.
 Take the time to write them down.

 Next, write a letter to yourself – the person who wrote down those feelings of inadequacy, as though you, the letter writer, were a compassionate, unconditionally loving friend.